naimul011/Bangla-Handwritten-Digits-Datasets-NumtaDB-BanglaLekha-Ekush/README.md

-# Bangla-Handwritten-Digits-Datasets-NumtaDB-BanglaLekha-Ekush(Compressed and Ready to use) For Machine Learning
+# Bangla Handwritten Digits Datasets NumtaDB BanglaLekha Ekush (Compressed and Ready to use) For Machine Learning
 ## Introduction

 This Repository contains three Bangali Numeral Datasets and are preprocessed for Machine Learning Usage: